we speak the wisdom of God in a mystery, even the hidden wisdom, which

 Believer is Expected to Minister or Live the Christian Life

 The power from God (the Holy Spirit baptism at Pentecost) empowered or enabled all of the disciples to receive supernatural abilities: Many theological traditions exclude this divine enablement and see the life of disciples at the time the Bible book of Acts as different from God's operation in the present day.
 This 'cessationist' doctrine is extremely unfortunate.
 Any doctrine that is denied or excluded, can not be received by faith.
 Please, my friends be assured.
 Take the word of one who has seen, touched and tasted the reality of the present manifestation of God's power, that this spiritual enablement exists today.
 Spiritual enablement exists for anyone who can set aside his or her own natural abilities to seek, with faith, and to receive the "down payment of our divine inheritance,"(read Ephesians 1:13,14). regarding the giftings from the Holy Spirit.

 disciples of Jesus saw and heard many wonderful things as they walked

-and seeing all the wonders and hearing all the teaching, they were told,
+seeing all the wonders, and hearing all the teaching, they were told,

 The Holy Spirit provided power, love and a new mind.
 The disciple who was to minister needed a Spiritual transplant so they could be after His image.